Graduating students are eligible for a number of graduation awards:

 - clearly demonstrates a distinguished contribution to University life and/or the community which is above and beyond any requirements for their award program;

 - has achieved a high level of academic performance.
-Consideration will not normally be given to any graduating student who has a GPA of less than 6.0 (Honours students require a class IIA or better, all completed HDR students are included).
-If a nominee has a GPA of less than that required then the nomination needs to include details of the special circumstances relating to the nominee which would support a lower requirement;
+Consideration will not normally be given to any graduating student who has a Cumulative GPA of less than 6.0 (Honours students require a class IIA or better, all completed HDR students are included).
+If a nominee has a cumulative GPA of less than that required then the nomination needs to include details of the special circumstances relating to the nominee which would support a lower requirement;

 - has completed at least two-thirds of their graduating program at USC;

 - has not previously been awarded a Chancellor's Medal.

 Nominees are considered by a panel consisting of the Chancellor (Chair), the Vice-Chancellor and President, the Senior Deputy Vice-Chancellor and an elected student member of Council.